abhi20042025/RAG-CHATBOT/README.md

 ```

 Your local browser environment will spin up a fresh tab at `http://localhost:8501`.
 You can now dynamically converse with your underlying document base.

+Made by Abhishek Singh (Application No: IN26010634)